esri-es/arcgis_websocket_server/README.md

 ## Start the app

+> *We are assuming you are familiar with NodeJS, if you are not please [read this first](https://nodejs.org/en/docs/guides/getting-started-guide/)*

 1. Start the WebSocketserver (RealTimeServer): `node index.js`
 2. Create a tunnel: `node streamserver.js localhost:8000`
 3. Start a web server: `http-server -p 9090`